 Agassiz, Harrison Mills & Deroche Cemeteries Burial Index

-Valley View Cemetery, which is located at 5065 Cemetery Road, was established at the turn of the 20th century.
-The cemetery is approximately 4.0 hectares (10 acres) in size and has more than 1,300 burials.
-It is owned and managed by the District of Kent.
+Valley View Cemetery is on Cemetery Mountain on a flat plateau at the end of Cemetery Road overlooking the Agassiz Valley.
+It was established in 1936 when the first person buried was Alexander Munro MacPherson, who died on June 5, 1936.
+He was the first of about 1500 burial plots.
+The cemetery is approximately 4.0 hectares (10 acres) in size and is owned and managed by the District of Kent.

 Agassiz, Harrison Mills & Deroche Cemeteries Burial Index